November 21, 2024

 Trogir: A UNESCO Treasure

 The charming town of Trogir, also a UNESCO World Heritage Site, is a hidden gem just a short drive from Split.
 Its medieval core, surrounded by ancient city walls, is a living testament to the town’s long history.
-Stroll through its narrow cobblestone streets, and you’ll encounter Trogir Cathedral, a stunning Romanesque-Gothic structure with an intricately carved portal by the famous master Radovan.
-The cathedral’s bell tower offers sweeping views over the town and the nearby islands.
+Stroll through its narrow cobblestone streets, and you’ll encounter Trogir’s Cathedral, a stunning Romanesque-Gothic structure with an intricately carved portal by the famous master Radovan.

 Trogir’s Kamerlengo Fortress, located at the edge of the old town, dates back to the 15th century and offers spectacular views of the harbor and surrounding islands.
 This fortress, built by the Venetians, was used to defend the town from pirate attacks and is an excellent spot to learn more about Trogir’s turbulent history.